GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/08_Resources/00_customResources.md

 Throughout the previous manuals we have shown how to import, load and save a variety of resource types.
 But you can also add brand new resource types of your own.

 # Custom resource type
 To create a custom resource type you need to implement the @bs::Resource interface. **Resource** derives from both @bs::CoreObject and @bs::IReflectable.
-These two classes make up majority of its interface, and we have already shown how to implement them in the @ref coreThread and @ref serializingObjects manuals.
+These two classes make up majority of its interface, and we have already shown how to implement them in the [core thread](../Low_Level_rendering/coreThread) and [serializing objects](User_Manuals/Gameplay/serializingObjects) manuals.

 ~~~~~~~~~~~~~{.cpp}
 class MyResource : public Resource